ProfessionalsWilliam A. Clareman

 Fax: +1-212-492-0248

-A partner in the Litigation Department, William (“Billy”) Clareman represents clients in a range of bankruptcy and restructuring matters and related commercial disputes.
-Billy has successfully represented clients in financial restructuring matters and related disputes at every stage of litigation – at trial, on appeal, and in dispositive motion practice – in state and federal courts.
+A partner in the Litigation Department, William (“Billy”) Clareman represents clients in a range of restructuring matters and related commercial disputes.
+Billy has successfully represented clients in these matters at every stage of litigation, including at trial and on appeal, in state and federal courts.
 Billy is consistently named to Lawdragon’s “500 Leading U.S. Bankruptcy and Restructuring Lawyers List.”

 EXPERIENCE